freesemt/molass-essense/README.md

 # Molass Library Theory
-This repository holds the Jupyter Book source for Molass Library Theory web page.
+This repository holds the Jupyter Book source for the Molass Library Theory web page.